-Improve the efficacy of new and existing diagnostic tools to more effectively distinguish between bacterial and non-bacterial infections, and/or detect antibiotic susceptibility

-The development of novel diagnostics must be driven by an existing need of stakeholders in healthcare, and veterinary and environmental settings where AMR is a challenge, as well as address the implementation into resource-poor settings such as LMICs, where required.
-While the development and use of diagnostics to distinguish between bacteria and non-bacterial infections is critical for aiding antibiotic prescribing practices, this must be further expanded to identify specific pathogens and evaluate patterns of antibiotic resistance or susceptibility, at least to commonly used human and veterinary antibiotics.
-Tests to differentiate reliably between colonisation and infection are also needed, and for non-severe infections diagnostics that help predict which patients are at high risk of an unfavourable outcome if untreated should be used to ensure they receive appropriate treatment.
-Ultimately, these diagnostics would be culture-independent, affordable, rapid and able to be used at point-of-care.
+Improve the efficacy of new and existing diagnostic tools to more effectively distinguish between infections, and/or detect antimicrobial susceptibility environmental settings where AMR is a challenge, as well as address the implementation into resource-poor settings such as LMICs, where required.
+The development and use of diagnostics based on different technologies to accurately identify infections and distinguish between bacterial and non-bacterial infections, and fungal and non-fungal infections, is critical for aiding antimicrobial prescribing practices.
+However, diagnostics must be further expanded to identify specific pathogens and evaluate patterns of antimicrobial resistance or susceptibility, at least to commonly used human, veterinary and agricultural antimicrobials.
+Tests are needed to differentiate reliably between colonisation and infection, as well as to identify non-severe infections that help predict which patients are at high risk of an unfavourable outcome if untreated.
+Ultimately, these diagnostics would be culture-independent, affordable, rapid and ideally at pointof-care.
 If such diagnostics are developed, their application to surveillance and monitoring of AMR may also be possible.
-For the next generation of novel diagnostics, new cost-effective platforms that integrate innovative technologies need to be developed.
-These novel platforms should be faster and less expensive than current technologies and should enable simultaneous identification of proteins and nucleic acids (not only DNA but also RNA, by which gene expression can be determined), with a better sensitivity and specificity.
-In particular, clinical breakpoints are needed in veterinary medicine for each "bacteria - animal species - antibiotic".